darthsebulba04/epaper-frame/README.md

 * Waveshare 7.3" 7-color ePaper
 * ESP32
 * Home Assistant for the data
-* ESPHome for the interface to the ePaper display
+* ESPHome for the interface to the ePaper display and the C code to draw circles
 * The inner frame from https://github.com/rob-g2-365/waveshare_epaper_picture_frame to fit it in a picture frame
 * An inexpensive 5x7 picture frame